-Proposals for positive change to the Market Square and Civic Hall will be supported providing they will:
+Proposals for positive change to the Market Square and Civic Hall will be supported where they:

-- a. be pursued through widespread inclusive community consultation; - b. support and complement the economic and social functioning of Totnes town centre; - c. ensure continuity of market operations; - d. at least maintain the number of trading pitches available; - e. at least maintain current levels of town centre parking; and - f. reflect the sensitive historic nature of the location.
+- a. support and complement the economic and social functioning of Totnes town centre; - b. ensure continuity of market operations; - c. as a minimum, maintain the number of trading pitches available; - d. as a minimum, maintain current levels of town centre parking; and - e. reflect the sensitive historic nature of the location.